rust-lang/cargo/src/doc/src/reference/timings.md

 - If there are a large number of crates bottlenecked on a single crate, focus your attention on improving that one crate to improve parallelism.

-The last table lists the total time spent on "unit", "Codegen" time, and the features that unit has.
+The last table lists the total time and "codegen" time spent on each unit, as well as the features that were enabled during each unit's compilation.